 DO plan on going to at least one show if not more.
 Pageant season is only during the month of July so if you can, plan to go at least one time in July.
 This also means it's the busy season so book your hotel early.
 There are 2 weekly pageants- the Nauvoo Pageant and the British Pageant.
 You may want to stay 2 nights so you can see both.
 You DON'T need tickets but you CAN reserve seats after 1 pm.
 There are ropes and cards for you to set a group of chairs aside for your family.
 It makes it stress free.
 Each show is about 90 minutes and wonderful.
 DO go down before the show starts.
 You'll find all kinds of wonderful activities for the family, especially the kids so go plenty early.
 It's a lot of fun and there is a snack bar if you missed dinner.
 Also keep in mind that the Pageant starts at 8:30 pm so young kids may be too tired to stay up for it.
 Our youngest ones fell asleep during it and the older kids loved it but were very tired by the end.

 There is so much to see and do in Nauvoo, if you can, plan to stay for more than a day!
 I highly recommend checking out HistoricNauvoo.net before you go for more information about picnic spots, hotels, and other things to do in the area.
+We've stayed in a hotel and a house rental.
+The house was great as we could easily do all our own meals and had more room to relax.
+We found the rentals through Historic Nauvoo site.
 Remember to record your experience while the details are fresh in your mind!